microchip-pic-avr-examples/pic18f57q84-can-fd-basic-operation-mplab-mcc/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# CAN FD for the PIC18-Q84 Family of Microcontrollers
+# CAN FD Setup For the PIC18-Q84 Family of Microcontrollers

 This example project showcases the setup and use of the new CAN FD module on the PIC18-Q84 family of devices using MPLAB Code Configurator (MCC).
-This software speeds up the configuration time and hassle for settings such as Baud Rate, receive masks/filters, and handling receive/transmit FIFOs.
+This software speeds up the configuration time and hassle for settings such as baud rate, receive masks/filters, and handling receive/transmit FIFOs.

 The example functionality includes periodically transmitting CAN frames on 1 second intervals, echoing incoming messages with a specific message ID (0x111), and setting LEDs based on data with a different specific message ID (0x585).